GrantsTracks2121/quartz-hugo/content/_index.md

 > [!
 Note ] What have I done to the CSS to make paragraphs NOT have lines between them?
 > This is on me somehow.
 The original code on his pages, which act nicely in his original code doesn't do the same on my site.
 All I can do is start over I think.
 Jesus.

+This is a paragraph of text.

+And here's another paragraph of text.

 Here are links to a pages that I made to test things out:
 - [[notes/Grant's Testing Captions Page]]
 - [Testing out footnotes](notes/Testing%20out%20footnotes.md)